 We take data security seriously and will always hold your information securely.
 We use encryption to protect all customer information and have robust internal processes to safeguard your data.

 We collect information about you when you engage us, or one of our partner firms, for financial planning services.
 This information will relate to your personal and financial circumstances.
 It may also include special categories of personal data, such as data about your health.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.

 Information relating to usage of our website is collected using cookies.
 These are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 We’ll use your information collected from the website to personalise your repeat visits to the site.

-The primary legal basis that we intend to use for the processing of your data is for the performance of our contract with you.
+The primary legal basis we use for processing your data is for the performance of our contract with you.
 The information that we collect about you is essential for us to be able to provide you with financial planning advice and to carry out the services that you require from us effectively.
 Without collecting your personal data we’d also be unable to fulfil our legal and regulatory obligations.

 We collect information about you in order to provide you with the services for which you engage us.

 We may pre-populate third party forms with the information you provide us.
 This may be performed manually or through secure and encrypted data transfers.
 Where this happens, it is your responsibility to check that the pre-populated data fields are correct and up to date before we submit a provider application.
 We can accept no responsibility for any problems with applications to third party companies that arise from pre-populated data fields.